-An exciting area of collecting for clock and watch enthusiasts is literally opened up with this book.
+An exciting area of collecting for clock and watch enthusiasts is quite literally opened up with this book.
 On the outside the automatic wristwatch is like its counterpart, but once the case is opened a different world appears.
-Here 200 watches are shown, each with three photos to show the dial, and the complete and partly disassembled movement.
-The book introduces all the Swiss manufacturers and provides an historical overview of the development of automatic watches from 1926 to 1978.
+Here 200 watches are shown, each with three photos to show the dial as well as the complete and partly disassembled movement.
+The book introduces all the Swiss manufacturers and provides a historical overview of the development of automatic watches from 1926 to 1978.
 Information on the functioning mechanism and construction of each design is offered along with the data needed to locate the watches chronologically.

 A bold title perhaps but this watch book nearly carries it off!
 Principal manufacturers of today and their history with lots of photographs of the watches of yesterday and today.

 The name of Rolex is recognised around the world.
 It has become an icon of beauty, quality, accuracy, style, and taste.
 While there are other fine manufacturers of timepieces, none has reached this pinnacle of public respect and acclaim.
-The watches produced by Rolex over the last 90 years are celebrated in this lavishly illustrated new volume.
+The watches produced by Rolex over the last 90 years are celebrated in this lavishly-illustrated new volume.
 Mssrs.
-Dowling and Hess, acknowledged Rolex authorities, have captured their beauty in full color photography.
-They accompany the most thorough and extensive history ever written of the company.
-Information for collectors and current market values of the watches makes this a truly useful volume and one that will be cherished by watch lovers around the world., 392 photos, 9″ x 12”,
+Dowling and Hess acknowledged Rolex authorities, have captured their beauty in full colour photography.
+They accompany the most thorough and extensive history ever written about the company.
+Information for collectors and current market values of the watches makes this a truly useful volume and one that will be cherished by watch lovers around the world, 392 photos, 9″ x 12”.

 The Rolex Report is the result of over 10 years of personal research, cram-packed with 288 pages of facts and figures with over 400 high-resolution illustrations.
 The book gives a chronological history of The Rolex Watch Company, as well as a look at each of the Rolex models including variations and evolutions over the years.
 In addition to identifying hundreds of Rolex watches and parts, it includes a unique resource for spotting counterfeit Rolex watches, with incredibly detailed side-by-side macro photos.
 Whether you’re a serious collector, or just considering a Rolex in the future this is a must have resource.

-A nice hard back coffee table book, mostly photographs with some light reading.
+A beautiful hardback book ideal for any coffee table – mostly photographs with some light reading.

 One of the very few guides to vintage Jaeger-LeCoultre and thankfully a very good one.

 This comprehensive guide is an invaluable resource for both watch collectors and dealers alike.
-Written by a long time Jaeger-LeCoultre enthusiast Zaf basha, the breadth of technical information in this authoritative volume is the only work of its kind.
-It covers over 140 vintage wristwatch models in exhaustive detail including their movement calibers, case references, production figures and repair notes, all with stunning colour photographs.
+Written by a long time Jaeger-LeCoultre enthusiast, Zaf Basha, the breadth of technical information in this authoritative volume is the only work of its kind.
+It covers over 140 vintage wristwatch models in exhaustive detail including their movement calibres, case references, production figures and repair notes, all with stunning colour photographs.

 This is a fantastic read for Jaeger-LeCoultre collectors.
-A must read book from a collector; to a collector.
+A must-read book from a collector, to a collector.
 It has almost 200 pages of detailed information on over 140 vintage Jaeger-LeCoultre watches.
-Details include such information as, movement calibers, case references, production figures and repair notes.
-This is an invaluable resource for your Jaeger-LeCoutlre watch repairs.
-With Basha’s helpful tips, Collectors can also use this book as a guide in identifiying genuine Jaeger LeCoultre watches.
-Jaeger-LeCoutlre: A Guide for the Collector is beautifully illustrated, with pictures of old collectors items and detail, emphasized, on the inner workings of the watch.
+Details include such information as movement calibres, case references, production figures and repair notes.
+This is an invaluable resource for your Jaeger-LeCoultre watch repairs.
+With Basha’s helpful tips, Collectors can also use this book as a guide in identifying genuine Jaeger LeCoultre watches.
+Jaeger-LeCoultre: A Guide for the Collector is beautifully illustrated, with pictures of old collector’s items and detail, emphasised, on the inner workings of the watch.

-The Omega book, which unfortunately is too expensive unless you are really serious about your vintage Omegas.
+The Omega book, which is unfortunately too expensive – unless of course you are really serious about your vintage Omegas…

-The Omega Sportswatches book, which unfortunately is too expensive unless you are really serious about vintage Omega Sportswatches.
+The Omega Sportswatches book, which is unfortunately too expensive – unless of course you are really serious about vintage Omega Sportswatches…

 The story of one of the most renowned Swiss watchmakers.

-A symbol chosen in all likehood with reference to a famous Latin saying, but which was then to turn out to serve as an premonition of the path chosen: a path that was to lead Longines to grow and rise to fame and glory across the world.
-Perhaps it was just by chance, or perhaps a sign of destiny, but that winged hourglass, designed to represent time flying by, the “tempus fugit”, was to become a protagonist not only in the history of 19th and 20th century watch making, but also that of the great geographical explorations, of the great wars, and above all – as if to reiterate the meaning of that pair of wings – of the great accomplishments made in aviation… Giampiero Negretti
+The oldest continuously used watch brand, the Longines winged hourglass symbol was perhaps chosen with reference to the famous Latin saying, but which then turned out to serve as a premonition of the path chosen – a path that was to lead Longines to grow and rise to fame and glory across the world.
+Perhaps it was just by chance, or perhaps a sign of destiny, but that winged hourglass, designed to represent time flying by, the “tempus fugit”, was to become a protagonist not only in the history of 19th and 20th century watchmaking, but also that of the great geographical explorations, of the great wars, and above all, as if to reiterate the meaning of that pair of wings – of the great accomplishments made in aviation… Giampiero Negretti

 A monography by the same author of Omega Watches and Omega Sportswatches – John Goldberger – telling the story of one of the most renowned Swiss watchmakers, Longines.
 A photographic collection of the Swiss producer’s watches, chosen among the most precious and refined.
 145 watches photographed full-page, accompanied by the detailed reproductions of cases, dials, movements and the relative calibres.
 A book which is one of a kind, a complete collection dedicated to collectors, insiders or simple enthusiasts.